Here’s my obligatory disclosure information, brought to you by the good folks over at the Federal Trade Commission:

 (Complaints about products are usually related to greenwashing, of which I’m not a fan.
 I might call those products out.
 It just depends on my mood.)

 The only exception to these rules is the beauty writing I do elsewhere.
-The publications I write for may choose not to reveal which products were loaned and which were given for free.
-I will say, however, that most publications have very strict rules about what “gifts,” monetary and otherwise, their writers and editors are allowed to accept, so the process is most definitely regulated.
+The publications I write for may not to reveal which products were loaned and which were given for free.
+I will say, however, that most publications have very strict rules about what “gifts,” monetary and otherwise, their staffers and contributors are allowed to accept, so the process is most definitely regulated.

-Finally, a word about the FDA: Statements on this blog have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any illness, disease, or condition.
+Finally, statements on this blog have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any illness, disease, or condition.